Bryncg/Financial-Data-Analysis/docs/project_ideas.md

 The original planned features are kept here so that the progression of the repository can still be seen.

+The project numbers below retain the original roadmap numbering, so they differ slightly from the current repository numbering after the Efficient Frontier and Portfolio Optimisation projects were combined.

 ## Project 9 - Rolling Sharpe Ratio
 **Status: Completed and expanded**